 - make artist friends - many will give you a shout out during their bow

 We can't stress this last bit enough.
 We have found that going to shows, talking to the Elgin community, supporting other artists, and so on gets folks to your show.
 Make them fall in love with you as a person, and they will be sure to support you as an artist.

 Q. Can my audience purchase tickets at the venues?

 A. NO!
 So, make sure they have the right information.
-All tickets must be purchased and/or picked up at Fringe Central!
-Even folks who have purchased online, must pick up their physical ticket at Fringe Central.
-We simply do not have the people power to have a box office at every venue.
-Two exceptions are: 1. folks will be able to buy buttons and tickets at the EFF Tailgate, 2. folks will be able to buy buttons and tickets at the Martini Room for the Chicago Burlesque Showcase performance.
-Other than that, make sure your crowd plans accordingly, parking, stop at Fringe Central, stroll to the venue, and ENJOY!
+All tickets must be purchased and/or picked up at Fringe Central (15 Ziegler Ct.).
+Even folks who have purchased online, must pick up their physical ticket at Fringe Central (15 Ziegler Ct.).
+Make sure your crowd plans accordingly, parking, stop at Fringe Central, stroll to the venue, and ENJOY!